You are hereResources / Glossary of Neuroscience Terms

 cerebral hemispheres

 the two halves of the cerebral cortex.
-The left hemisphere is specialized for initiating speech, writing, language, and calculations.
+The left hemisphere is specialized for initiating speech, language, writing, and calculations.
 The right hemisphere is specialized for initiating spatial abilities, face recognition in vision, and some aspects of music perception and production

 cerebrum